 This photo gallery shows how S4 kayak-skiff owners transport in on top of their vehicle, and inside it –

 If you outfit your SUV, minivan or pickup truck with a T-extension, you can transport your S4 with the motor attached to it.
-However, you’d need to attach the T-extension to the vehicle’s trailer hitch before your trip, and remove at the end of the trip.
+In such case, you’d be advised to secure the propeller shaft with bungee cords or a special accessory, to prevent excessive shocks to the boat’s motor mount while your vehicle rolls over bumpy roads.

 Transporting on a trailer